 In Merseyside we are working closely with our blue light partners.
 Merseyside Police share our Joint Control Centre at Service Headquarters and the new fire station at Prescot.
-We have plans to share a number of fire stations including Formby and Heswall.
 We are also delivering a number of collaborative projects and sharing information to improve services.